AakashPatil1/Bhagavad-Gita/README.md

 ## Features

-- Retrieve Bhagavad Gita verses and translations using the [Bhagavad Gita API](https://bhagavadgita.io/api) and save the data in SharedPreferences.
+- Retrieve Bhagavad Gita verses and translations using the [Bhagavad Gita API](https://rapidapi.com/bhagavad-gita-bhagavad-gita-default/api/bhagavad-gita3).
+- Save and manage data using Room database.
-- Display verses and translations from SharedPreferences in a user-friendly format within the app without making redundant API calls.
+- Display verses and translations from the Room database, minimizing redundant API calls.
+- Dependency injection with Hilt-Dagger for better code organization.

 ## Usage